cert-manager/cert-manager/docs/tasks/acme/configuring-http01.rst

 Configuring HTTP01 Ingress Provider
 ===================================

-This page contains details on the different options available on the Issuer's HTTP01 challenge solver configuration.
+This page contains details on the different options available on the ``Issuer`` resource's HTTP01 challenge solver configuration.

 For more information on configuring ACME issuers and their API format, read the :doc:`Setting up ACME Issuers <./setup-acme>` documentation.